digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Choices - Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As with template parameters, an upgrading choice may add new optional
+As with template parameters, the new version of a choice may add new optional
-parameters at the end of the parameter sequence of the upgraded choice.
+parameters at the end of the parameter sequence of the prior version of that
-The types of the parameters that the upgrading choice has in common with
+choice.
+The types of the parameters that the new choice has in common with the
-the upgraded choice must be pairwise valid upgrades of the original
+prior choice must be pairwise valid upgrades of the original types.
-types.

 Deleting a parameter leads to a validation error.